== Updated (Sept 2025)

 💌 Intention > Attention

-People check Promotions when they’re in the mood to browse and buy — not when they’re racing to inbox zero between work emails and family threads.
-That’s why conversions often look stronger from Promotions, even when open rates don’t.
+People check Promotions when they’re in the mood to browse and buy — not when they’re clearing inbox clutter or avoiding notifications.
+That’s why, even if open rates in Promotions aren’t always huge, the intent-to-buy conversions often are.

-A big chunk of mail gets read in clients that don’t even show tabs (like the iPhone’s native app).
+• Many popular email clients (like iPhone’s native Mail app) don’t show tabs at all.
 For those readers, your Promotions email just… lands in the inbox.
 Voila!

 💌 It’s Not About Fancy Features